jundalisay/sp/content/en/research/descartes/philosophy/part-2/article-26.md

 For example, we use the same force to:
 - push a ship at rest in still water
 - stop it when it is moving

+We might experience that less effort is needed to stop the ship than to make it go.
+- This is because the weight of the displaced water slows it down.*

+{{< n n="The environment is biased towards slowing down the boat" >}}

 <!-- In both, we counteract the weight of the water displaced by ship and its viscosity. -->